developerkevin/Ethereum-Classic-FAQ/README.md

 programming language.
 Then, you must compile that dapp and install it on the blockchain from a funded account.

-### How do I purchase ether for an account?
+### How do I acquire Ethereum Classic?

-You can purchase ether on several *exchanges*.
-You can also *mine* for ether.
+You can purchase ETC on numerous *exchanges*.
+You can also *mine* ether.

 ### What smart contract programming languages are there?

 Solidity is similar to Javascript and the most popular.
 Serpent is similar to Python and also available.
 LLL is yet another choice that is similar to Lisp.
-There are other smart contract languages being developed as well such as Go, Rust, and Scala.
+There are other smart contract languages being developed as well such as Go, Rust, Viper and Scala.

 &nbsp;